Accio/MCBDD/index.md

 ### Module I: What are drug targets and where to find them?

-This module contains two lectures: (1) what makes a good drug target (12.03.2021), and (2) how to identify, assess, and validate drug targets?
+This module consists of two lectures: (1) what makes a good drug target (12.03.2021), and (2) how to identify, assess, and validate drug targets?
 (19.03.2021).